jakewilliami/configs/command-line-tools.md

 Emacs is my editor of choice.
 I should probably get more familiar with [`vi`](http://ex-vi.cvs.sourceforge.net/ex-vi/ex-vi/), as it's on just about every system by default, but I like the power of Emacs.

 ### [`tmux`](https://github.com/tmux/tmux)
 Similar to [`screen`](https://git.savannah.gnu.org/git/screen.git), `tmux` is a way to manage multiple terminal sessions without having to create new tabs.
 It is detachable, so is very convenient when working on many projects (which I do a lot).
 Even if your terminal crashes, `tmux` will keep your sessions alive, so is terminal-independent.
+Another alternative to this, which is written in Rust, is [`zellij`](https://github.com/zellij-org/zellij).

 ## Quality-of-Life